Nysonn/campus-connect/docs/API_DOCUMENTATION.md

 ### For Passengers:
 1. Register using `POST /auth/passenger/register`
-2. Login using `POST /auth/passenger/login` to get JWT token
+2. Login using `POST /auth/passenger/login` to get JWT token and set authentication cookie
-3. Use token in `Authorization: Bearer <token>` header for all requests
+3. Use token in `Authorization: Bearer <token>` header for all requests OR rely on automatic cookie authentication
-4. Token expires after 8 hours
+4. Token and cookie expire after **6 months (180 days)**
+5. Use `GET /auth/validate-token` to check if session is still valid
+6. Use `POST /auth/logout` to clear the authentication cookie

 ### For Riders:
 1. Register using `POST /auth/rider/register`
-2. Login using `POST /auth/rider/login` to get JWT token
+2. Login using `POST /auth/rider/login` to get JWT token and set authentication cookie
-3. Use token in `Authorization: Bearer <token>` header for all requests
+3. Use token in `Authorization: Bearer <token>` header for all requests OR rely on automatic cookie authentication
-4. Token expires after 8 hours
+4. Token and cookie expire after **6 months (180 days)**
+5. Use `GET /auth/validate-token` to check if session is still valid
+6. Use `POST /auth/logout` to clear the authentication cookie

 ### For Admins:
 1. Use seeded credentials (no registration)
-2. Login using `POST /auth/admin/login` to get JWT token
+2. Login using `POST /auth/admin/login` to get JWT token and set authentication cookie
-3. Use token in `Authorization: Bearer <token>` header for all requests
+3. Use token in `Authorization: Bearer <token>` header for all requests OR rely on automatic cookie authentication
-4. Token expires after 8 hours
+4. Token and cookie expire after **6 months (180 days)**
+5. Use `GET /auth/validate-token` to check if session is still valid
+6. Use `POST /auth/logout` to clear the authentication cookie

+### Frontend Integration Notes:
+- When making requests with fetch or axios, use `credentials: 'include'` to automatically send cookies
+- The API CORS is configured to accept credentials from the frontend origin
+- On page load, call `GET /auth/validate-token` to check if the user is still authenticated
+- If the validate endpoint returns 401, redirect to login page
+- After successful login, store the JWT token in memory or use the automatic cookie (recommended)

 ---